cypress-io/reactjs.org/content/docs/end-to-end-testing.md

 If your end-to-end tests become full of assertions checking visibility, color and other style properties, it might be time to start using visual diffing to verify the page appearance.

+### Visual Testing
+Out of the scope of this overview, but an important topic in the end-to-end testing world, is the concept of Visual Testing.
+Visual testing automates the detection of visual changes to the DOM layout, fonts, colors or other visual properties.

 Luckily, Cypress provides a stable platform for [writing plugins](https://docs.cypress.io/plugins) that _can perform visual testing_.

 Typically [such plugins](https://github.com/meinaart/cypress-plugin-snapshots) take an image snapshot of the entire application under test or a specific element, and then compare the image to a previously approved baseline image.
 If the images are the same (within a set pixel tolerance), it is determined that the web application looks the same to the user.
 If there are differences, then there has been some change to the DOM layout, fonts, colors or other visual properties that needs to be investigated.

-## Complete application test suite and refactors
+### Complete application test suite and refactors

 Our application test suite is starting to take shape.